 Description

-Air Fryer Chicken Meatballs are tender and juicy, seasoned with a simple herb and spice blend, and made without breadcrumbs or parmesan cheese.
-They’re gluten-free and dairy-free and come together in less than 30 minutes.
+These Air Fryer Chicken Meatballs are tender and juicy, seasoned with a simple herb and spice blend, and made without breadcrumbs.
+They’re naturally gluten-free and ready in less time than oven baked meatballs!

 Ingredients